apache/atlas/graphdb/readme.txt

 In order to build with a specific (non-default) graph backend set the GRAPH-PROVDER system variable.

-If GRAPH-PROVIDER is set to titan0, the build will contain Titan 0.5.4 If GRAPH-PROVIDER is set to janus, the build will contain JanusGraph 0.2.0 (i.e. the default above)
+If GRAPH-PROVIDER is set to janus, the build will contain JanusGraph 0.2.0 (i.e. the default above)

 For example, to build Atlas with the janus graph-provider: mvn install [-P dist] -DGRAPH-PROVIDER=janus

-Titan 0.5.4 supports Gremlin2 only, whereas JanusGraph support Gremlin3 only (and NOT Gremlin2).
+JanusGraph support Gremlin3 only (and NOT Gremlin2).
-Gremlin2 and Gremlin3 are not compatible.
-The gremlin used by Atlas is translated into either Gremlin2 or Gremlin3 depending on which graph backend is used in the build.
-This is implemented in GremlinExpressionFactory.

 REQUIREMENTS
 ------------